How to Create Object Repository in Selenium

 2. Using an XML file

-1. How to create a Properties file and add data
+1. Create a Properties file and add data

 Please note: Here, it is assumed that the reader has basic knowledge on how to setup java project structure in Eclipse IDE.